thiagomgd/geekosaurblog/src/posts/2020/11/anime_controversies.md

 I will not go deeper into that as I think this deserves its own post, but I'll leave below an extremely offensive image of an adult woman wearing a *sugoi-dekai* shirt.

-{% blur {src:"https://i.imgur.com/XneKzo9.jpg", caption:"How dare you not have the same body type as me?"} %}
+{% blur "https://i.imgur.com/XneKzo9.jpg", "How dare you not have the same body type as me?" %}

 ## My take on controversies